FRESH STUFF. FIRST LOOK. NEW WRITING.

 A new play by Calum Kelly (one half of Dundee theatre company, Elfie Picket) examining class struggles, political ideologies and the role of the worker in the 21st century.
 This dark satire follows Molly who just wants to finish work for the week, go out with her friends and celebrate her hen do.
 Only thing standing in her way is Joan – she’s hellbent on seizing the means of production and instigating a full-blown revolution on the streets off Dundee…

-Cast includes Rep Ensemble members Irene Macdougall, Ann Louise Ross and Emily Winter with Taylor Dyso (the other half of Elfie Picket)
+Cast includes Rep Ensemble members Irene Macdougall, Sally Reid and Emily Winter with Taylor Dyson (the other half of Elfie Picket)

 Writer & Director Calum Kelly